yw2247/compmethods-yw2247/problem_set_4/README.md

 <img src="pca_plot_unzoomed.png" width="550"/>

 PCA Plot of Standardized Data (Zoomed Near Origin):

 <img src="pca_plot_zoomed.png" width="550"/>

 K-Means Clustering (k = 7) Projected onto First Two Principal Components:

 <img src="pca_cluster_plot.png" width="550"/>

-1. Why do we see only 6 clusters when k = 7 in the image below?<br>
+K-Means Clustering (k = 7) Projected onto First Two Principal Components (provided by the problem):

 <img src="q4_problem.png" width="550"/>

+1. Why do we see only 6 clusters when k = 7 in the image above?<br>
 Even though k-means creates 7 clusters in the full 14-dimensional space, the plot only shows the first two PCA components.
 Two of the clusters are mainly separated in the other dimensions, so when everything is projected into 2D, those two clusters land almost on top of each other.
 As a result, the figure shows only about 6 visible clusters even though all 7 exist.

 2. Why do clusters look overlapping/non-convex, with three centers in the brown region and none in the blue?<br>
 K-means still makes convex and non-overlapping clusters in the original 14D space.
 The strange shapes come from projecting the data into only two PCA directions.
 When high-dimensional clusters are flattened into 2D, their regions can overlap, and different cluster centers can project to nearly the same place.
 That’s why several centers appear inside the brown region and the blue center doesn’t appear in the middle of the blue points.

 3. Is this a representative view of the clusters?
 Does plotting smaller points change your understanding?<br>
 No, this plot is not fully representative because it only uses PC1 and PC2.
 The clusters may be separated in higher dimensions even if they overlap here.
-When the points are plotted smaller, it becomes easier to see that many colors are mixed together in the center, which shows even more clearly that the 2D view hides much of the real separation that exists in 14-D.
+When the points are plotted smaller, it becomes easier to see that many colors are mixed together in the center, which shows even more clearly that the 2D view hides much of the real separation that exists in 14D.

+K-Means Clustering (k = 7) Projected onto First Two Principal Components (smaller points):

 <img src="pca_cluster_plot2.png" width="550"/>